akhamr/portfolio/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Create a `.env` file similar to [`.env.example`](https://github.com/akhamr/portfolio/blob/master/.env.example), and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Tech Stack